CENTRAL WATERFRONT OBSERVATION WHEEL

 David Elliott, a renowned curator who has been director of prestigious museums around the world, including the Mori Art Museum in Tokyo, has been appointed as an advisor for the arts centre.
 The Jockey Club has also has appointed Asia Art Archive executive director Claire Hsu and former Swire Properties director Michael Moir, who runs a property management and investment consultancy, as consultants on programming.A special project company will be set up by the HKJCCT to undertake the project.
 The Government will enter into a tenancy agreement with the project company at nominal rent for an initial term of 10 years and a further term of 10 years subject to mutual agreement.
 The HKJCCT will fund all the revitalisation works and all operational deficits during the term of the tenancy agreement until the operation of the CPS Compound is financially self-sustaining.
 The HKJCCT will use any surplus income arising from the operation of the CPS Compound for heritage conservation in Hong Kong.
 The project has to go through a number of statutory procedures, including those under the Town Planning Ordinance and the Environmental Impact Assessment Ordinance before implementation and the public will have opportunities to express their views in accordance with the statutory procedures.
 It is expected that the project's construction works will be completed and the site open for use by the end of 2014.
-A tender process to select the operator for the facilities and exhibits at the compound was expected to begin in late 2013, with the operator being selected by mid-2014.
+A tender process to select the operator for the facilities and exhibits at the compound began in late 2013.
+Bidders included Hong Kong Arts Centre and a consortium which included Claire Hsu's Asia Art Archive, Para Site, the Hong Kong Arts Festival, and The Ink Society.
+However after other bidders had been excluded as not being set up as non-profit organisations the sole remaining bidder was Arts in Heritage Research set up by Adrian Chen Chi-kong, director of New World Development and other New World Group companies and Calvin Hui, co-director of Fine Art Asia.
+The Jockey Club is expected to consider the bid during August 2014.

 Seen in late 2012, the building's facade is completely obscured during renovation work